Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/12-axis-traffic-generator/README.md

 In this tutorial you learned how to:

-* Connect two simulation-only traffic master/slave IP cores to the AI Engine array via Vitis
+* Connect two simulation-only traffic master/slave IP cores to the AI Engine array via Vitis&trade;.
-* Build and Run HW emulation (QEMU + SystemC model of AI Engine)
+* Build and run HW emulation (QEMU + SystemC model of AI Engine).
 * Pass data from python to the AI Engine via the simulation traffic generators.
-* Configure the design for different PLIO widths
+* Configure the design for different PLIO widths.
-* Capture the AI Engine output in python
+* Capture the AI Engine output in python.
-* Plot/Graph the data in python and compare against a golden reference model
+* Plot/Graph the data in python and compare against a golden reference model.

 To read more about the use of Vitis in the AI Engine flow see: *UG1076: Versal ACAP AI Engine Programming Environment Chapter 13: Running Hardware Emulation & Traffic Generators*.

 ## Support